Pond hockey: Tournaments

-There are many Pond hockey tournaments in the United States and Canada.
+There are multiple Pond hockey tournaments in the United States and Canada.
 Five of the more prominent ones are the BC Pond Hockey Series, Canadian National Pond Hockey Championships, U.S. Pond Hockey Championships, the World Pond Hockey Championships and the Labatt Blue Pond Hockey Tournament.
 The BC Pond Hockey Series started in 2009 in Rossland, BC and now includes tournaments in Prince George, BC and Invermere, BC.
 The U.S. Pond Hockey Championship has been played on Lake Calhoun and Lake Nokomis, both of which are located in Minneapolis, Minnesota.
 There are 116 teams that compete in the tournament, and each team has four players.
 Twenty-four sheets of ice are utilized for the event, with each sheet surrounded by short boards (unlike the tall ones used in pro hockey).
-The World Pond Hockey Championship is played in Plaster Rock, New Brunswick, and utilizes 22 sheets of ice for the games.
+The World Pond Hockey Championship is played in Tobique Valley, New Brunswick, and utilizes 22 sheets of ice for the games.
 Both tournaments have set their own rules in dealing with officials, penalties, equipment, and scoring.
 There is no skill level bias in these tournaments, so anyone is eligible to play.
 Due to popular demand, however, signing up early is essential.
 In the past couple of years, the popularity of these tournaments has exceeded expectations.
-The tournaments have been covered by many news stations and have also been the subject of many newspaper headlines.
+The tournaments have been covered by multiple news stations and have also been the subject of multiple newspaper headlines.
 Spectators from all over stand in freezing conditions to watch these games.
 While the tournaments may have rules, their primary purpose is still for the enjoyment of all involved.
 The Labatt tournament, based in Buffalo, New York (home of the American headquarters of Labatt Brewing Company), is a more recent development.
 It was founded in January 2008 in the wake of the 2008 NHL Winter Classic and has been held annually each year since.
 Tournaments like the World Pond Hockey Championships and the U.S. Pond Hockey Championships have brought back the popularity of pond hockey, and have enlarged the pond hockey audience; the Buffalo tournament, for instance, has grown from an original 32-team bracket to 124 teams in 2011.

 In 2009, the Pond Hockey Classic was founded in New England, The Pond Hockey Classic currently hosts three pond hockey events, the New England Pond Hockey Classic in Meredith, NH on Lake Winnipesaukee with over 250 teams, the Lake Champlain Pond Hockey Classic in Colchester, VT on Lake Champlain with over 100 teams and the Montana Pond Hockey Classic in Kalispell, MT with over 60 teams.
 In 2014, the PHC acquired the Big Apple Pond Hockey Classic played in NYC at Bryant Park.